-Opinion | Biden’s support for Ukraine and opposition to Putin was no gaffe
+Opinion | Biden’s support for Ukraine and opposition to Putin were no ‘gaffe’

 I understand the argument that Biden blundered because raising the prospect of regime change in Russia runs the risk that Putin might now fight all the harder.
 Certainly the fact that Biden’s aides rushed to walk back his remarks with lame explanations (“The president’s point was that Putin cannot be allowed to exercise power over his neighbors or the region,” one said) suggests that this was indeed a gaffe — one of many that Biden has committed over his long political career.

 Yet I wonder if perhaps history will vindicate this Biden “gaffe” in much the way that many historians have praised comments by President Ronald Reagan that were once seen as dangerously provocative.
-Reagan called the Soviet Union an “evil empire” and predicted it would wind up on the “ash heap of history.”
+Reagan called the Soviet Union an “evil empire” and predicted it would wind up on the “ash-heap of history.”
 Those tough but true words contributed to raising superpower tensions in the early 1980s, but they also inspired many behind the Iron Curtain to fight for freedom.
 After the Berlin Wall came down, many saw Reagan as a visionary, not as a warmonger.

 Future historians might similarly vindicate Biden’s hope that Putin — whom he has accurately branded a “war criminal” — will fall from power even though the United States apparently has no plan to remove Putin, just as in the 1980s the United States did not have any plan to topple the Berlin Wall.